ewallace/ewallace.github.io/README.md

 ## Updating the public site

-All edits should be made on the `staging` branch.
+All edits should be made in a branch and then pull-request to the `master` branch.

+*Previously we tried to keep a separate `staging` branch, but that proved unworkable so we basically just use `master` now.*

 ## License